 The science of customer insight and modelling does not come from creating enormous data warehouses, but through understanding the value of maintaining the right level of information.

 Big Data, two words with so little meaning, but potentially with a large commercial price tag.
 Every consultancy, hardware and software business has jumped onto the big data gravy train.
 Meanwhile the vast major of corporations are still on the station platform waiting for the business benefits and returns from the initial investment into these two small words.
-Yes, there are the usual examples that are wheeled out by the likes of IBM or PwC of the success of big data solutions, but they are few and far between.
-If I hear the Google story of predicting a USA flu epidemic from online searches across North America once more, I will personally have a fever and throw-up!

 The same happened when neural nets were being developed for marketing purposes, and before that data mining, and before that CRM, and for those who remember EIS (Enterprise Information Systems) and MIS (Management Information Systems) of the 1980s.
 But the difference with big data is that it is such a vague term that really any volume of data and its internal structure can be defined as big data.